Mutations

 Mutation names

-The naming of Mutations follows the exact same rules as that of queries, see Query names.
+Mutations follow the same naming rules as queries, see Query names.

 Queries and mutations can be defined in the same file when using named exports.